isaki/osx-util/README.md

 ## kextpolicy

-The current version of this utility is v1.1.1
+The current version of this utility is v1.2.0

 This application dumps the contents of our security policy for kernel extensions (i.e. what extensions are installed and have been allowed and which have not).
 This script is for MacOS High Seirra (10.13) and newer.

     Usage: kextpolicy

         h|help               : Display this screen.
         version              : Display version information.
+        r|remove <bundle_id> : Remove the specified entry with the given bundle_id;
+                               this requires that either SIP be disabled or that this process be executed in Recovery Mode.

     Environment Settings: